chkit migrate

 Journal

-Section titled “Journal”Each applied migration is recorded in journal.json (in metaDir) with:
+Section titled “Journal”Each applied migration is recorded in the _chkit_migrations journal table in ClickHouse with:

-name— the migration filenameappliedAt— ISO 8601 timestampchecksum— SHA-256 hash of the file content
+name— the migration filenameappliedAt— ISO 8601 timestampchecksum— SHA-256 hash of the file contentchkit_version— the CLI version that applied the migration

 Table scoping